aws-samples/msk-powered-financial-data-feed/README.md

 ### 6. Running the provider and consumer applications

-1. In both the client and provider instances, install the required Python modules by running the following commands.
+1. In your client instance, run the test consumer application.

     ```
-    cd data-feed-examples
-    alias python=python3
-    python -m pip install -r requirements.txt
-    ```

-2. In your client instance, run the test consumer application.

-    ```
     python consumer.py
     ```

-3. In your provider instance, run the test producer application.
+2. In your provider instance, run the test producer application.

     ```
     python producer.py
     ```

-4. **alpaca-producer.py** is an example of a Kafka producer that ingests data from a market data provider called [Alpaca Markets](https://alpaca.markets/) and feeds the data to your MSK Cluster.
+3. **alpaca-producer.py** is an example of a Kafka producer that ingests data from a market data provider called [Alpaca Markets](https://alpaca.markets/) and feeds the data to your MSK Cluster.
 Alpaca offers a [free tier](https://alpaca.markets/data) API that is a good example of real world data, since it is live market data.
 There are a few steps that you need to perform to make it work correctly.

-5. Sign up for the Alpaca free tier API.
+4. Sign up for the Alpaca free tier API.

-6. Generate an **API KEY ID** and a **Secret Key**
+5. Generate an **API KEY ID** and a **Secret Key**

-7. Export them to the following environment variables.
+6. Export them to the following environment variables.

     ```
     export APCA_API_KEY_ID="<API KEY ID>"
     export APCA_API_SECRET_KEY="<Secret Key>"
     ```

-8. Log in using ssh to the provider instance and create the following topics.
+7. Log in using ssh to the provider instance and create the following topics.

     ```
     kfeed -c trade